qwaneu/qwaneu.github.io/_drafts/team-fluency-feedback-with-systems-thinking.md

 ![example diagnostic notes](/attachments/blogposts/2021/afd-notes-example.jpg)

-We do not provide advice or recommendations in the diagnostic session.
+We do not directly provide advice or recommendations in the diagnostic session.
 We take our notes, have a good night of sleep and then try to make sense of it.
 We are especially interested in any systemic effects at play, things that keep the system the way it is, things that are self-reinforcing and risk running out of control.
 We know from experience that by diving a bit deeper we can find possible interventions that have much more lasting impact.
 It prevents us and the team from focusing on symptoms alone.

+We do see that teams already get new insights and ideas for action from the diagnostic session itself.
+The conversations that take place already have impact.
+In a complex system like a team, observing also means influencing:
+*diagnosis = intervention*.

+# Making sense of what's been said

 To make sense of all the details we have heard, we use a technique called Diagrams of Effects (DoE).
 It originate from the field of systems thinking, we learned it from Gerald Weinberg.
 In a DoE, we try to map the system in terms of variables and their causal relations.